-11.1 Over the next five years there will continue to be a significant amount of money spent on health and care interventions for the 531,000 people living in Pennine Lancashire.
+12.1 Each year public sector spending on health and social care for the residents of Pennine Lancashire is around £1.1billion and over the next five years there will continue to be a significant amount of money spent on health and care interventions for the 531,000 people living in Pennine Lancashire.
+This diagram shows how this money is spent.